AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/channels.md

 # Channels

 Applied Energistics 2's [ME Networks](../me-network.md) require
-Channels to support [devices](../ae2-mechanics/devices.md) which use networked storage, or other network services.
+Channels to support devices which use networked storage, or other network services.
 Think of channels like USB cables to all your devices.
 A computer only has so many USB ports and can only support so many devices connected to it.
-Most machines, full-block devices, and standard cables can only pass through up to 8 channels.
-You can think of full-block devices and standard cables as a bundle of 8 "channel wires".
-However, [dense cables](../items-blocks-machines/cables.md) can support up to 32 channels.
-The only other devices capable of transmitting 32 are <ItemLink id="me_p2p_tunnel" />
+Most devices such as standard cables, and machines can only pass through up to 8 channels.
+You can think of standard cables as a bundle of 8 "channel wires".
+However <ItemLink id="fluix_covered_dense_cable"/> can support up to 32 channels, the only other devices capable of transmitting 32 are <ItemLink id="me_p2p_tunnel" />
 and the [Quantum Network Bridge](quantum-bridge.md).
 Each time a device uses up a channel, imagine pulling off a usb "wire" from the bundle, which obviously means that "wire" isn't available further down the line.